Start Earlier. Build Momentum Faster.

 • Moderate gains for children starting between ages 3–6

-• Lower, but still meaningful progress for children starting at older ages
+• Meaningful progress for children starting at older ages

 Early gains don’t just happen faster – they create a stronger foundation that children continue to build on over time.